ahmadajmi/multilingualwithangular/README.md

 #### Environment Setup

-First let's setup our development environment and add our dependencies, we will use bower to manage the project dependencies including [Angular.js] and [angular-translate]
+First let's setup our development environment and add our dependencies, we will use [bower] and [gulp] to manage the project dependencies.

 Let's setup bower with `bower init` in the Terminal and then install our packages. `bower init` will interactively create a `bower.json` file that will look like this